Why Is My Dog Or Cat Itching & Scratching?

 All chronic allergies are based on the body recognizing protein substances as foreign and trying to rid itself of them.
 Mold, dander, bacteria, pollen, flea saliva along with a host of other substances are allergens made up of proteins foreign to the body.

 We will talk about pollen allergies for an example because they are so common.
 In this case pollen is called an allergen – something the body recognizes as foreign.
 When a pet’s immune system is exposed to pollen for the first time, some pollen attaches to the linings of the nose and lungs .
 The body’s immune system recognizes that pollen is not supposed to be there and, in response, produces antibodies against the pollen called immunoglobulins of the E class (IgE) and G class (allergen-specific IgE).
 This process is called sensitization.
 The IgE attaches to cells in the body called mast cells.
-These cells then leak and release histamines, bradykinins, and proteolytic enzymes, which cause the symptoms of allergy.
+These cells then leak (degranulate) and release inflammatory substances (histamines, bradykinins, and proteolytic enzymes) which cause the symptoms of allergy in your pet.
 In people large numbers of mast cells are located in the respiratory system.
 That is why our allergies usually have respiratory system symptoms.
-In dogs and cats, more mast cells are present in the skin.
+In dogs and cats, more mast cells are more prevalent in the skin.
 That is why dog and cat allergies usually cause signs associated with the skin and ears such as itching, hives and inflammation.
-This allergic disease is called atopy.
-Only 15% of pollen allergies in dogs and cats cause respiratory system signs, such as nasal stuffiness and sneezing.
+This allergic disease is called atopy or atopic skin disease.
+Only about 15% of pollen allergies in dogs and cats cause respiratory system signs, such as nasal stuffiness and sneezing.

 Canine Inhalant Atopy